Average 401k Balance by Age – Stats & FAQs

 2. The average amount in 401k for Americans aged 20–29 is $10,500.

 Unsurprisingly, the average retirement savings by age stats show that young Americans have the lowest amount in their 401k.
-The average amount for this age group is set at a modest $4,300.
-Employees aged 20-29, on average, contribute about 7% of their income towards their 401k balance.
+The average amount for this age group is set at a modest $15,000.
+Employees aged 20-29, on average, contribute 7.4% of their income towards their 401k balance.
 This percentage is lower than the recommended 401k contribution by age for people between 20-29 years of 10-15%.
 Still, young Americans have time to boost their contributions.

 Most American adults aged 30 should have savings equal to their annual salary, according to the average 401k balance by age 30 statistics.
 With the average wage stateside for people 25-35 being $43,524, young Americans are on the right path.
-This is an interesting discovery because the average contribution rate for this age group is only 7.8%.
-As for the median 401k balance, US employees aged 30-39 have around $16,500 on their accounts.
-Millennials, however, show interest in IRAs, with millennial-owned IRAs having jumped by 20% y-o-y.
+This is an interesting discovery because the average contribution rate for this age group is 8.3%, a little over half of what’s recommended.

 4. According to the latest data, the average 401k savings of Americans aged 40–49 is $93,400.

-Generation X managed to put aside about 8.5% of their income towards their 401k savings.
+Generation X managed to put aside 8.9% of their income towards their 401k savings.
 The average 401k balance by age 40 stats show that this has worked out great for them.
 Their average 401k in 2019 was a bit over $100,000.
 The Gen X median 401k balance for the same quarter was $36,000.
 It should be noted that many people have logged lots of working years reaching their earning peak by their 40th birthday.
 By 40, Americans should have in 401k balance at least twice their current salary.
 So, workers that make $70,000 and whose average 401k balance by age 45 is $100,000 should step up their game.